-To maintain objectivity and achieve transparency in the decision-making process, matters relating to appointment of Director and Audit & Supervisory Board Member candidates, appointment and dismissal of Representative Director and other Executive Officers, and matters relating to Directors' remuneration are deliberated at an advisory committee made up of a majority of external Officers before decision is made in light of such deliberations.
-The committee is comprised of inside and outside members, with outside committee members being all of the outside officers (the three outside Directors and the three outside Audit & Supervisory Board Members, all of whom satisfy the standards for determining independence specified by the Company).
-The inside committee members are the President and if necessary, persons appointed by the President (the President may appoint up to two members who are Representative Directors).
+To maintain objectivity and achieve transparency in the decision-making process, matters relating to appointment of Director and Audit & Supervisory Board Member candidates, appointment and dismissal of Representative Director and other Executive Directors, and matters relating to Directors' remuneration are deliberated at an advisory committee of which a majority is Outside Directors before decision is made by President Takehiro Honjo pursuant to delegation by a resolution of the Board of Directors.
+The committee is comprised of inside and outside members, with outside committee members being all of the Outside Directors (all three members satisfy the standards for determining independence specified by the Company).
+The inside committee members are the President and if necessary, persons appointed by the President (the President may appoint up to one member who is a Representative Director).
 The committee chairperson is appointed by the committee members.

 g.
-CSR Committee
+ESG Committee

-The Company has established the CSR Committee to coordinate and advance group-wide CSR activities, which is chaired by the "CSR Executive", who is the officer in charge of overseeing the Group's CSR activities, and is composed of the General Managers of relevant divisions.
-The CSR Committee promotes information security, risk management and other aspects of the Company's CSR activities.
+The Company has established the ESG Committee to coordinate and advance group-wide CSR activities, which is chaired by the Head of ESG Promotion, who is the Officer in charge of overseeing the Group's CSR activities, and is composed of the General Managers of relevant divisions.
+The ESG Committee promotes information security, risk management and other aspects of the Company's CSR activities.